13protons/console-hijack/README.md

 # Console-hijack
 [![Build Status](https://travis-ci.org/alanguir/console-hijack.svg?branch=master)](https://travis-ci.org/alanguir/console-hijack)

-Intercepting and modifying common console printing methods in the browser.
+Intercept and send events for console.log and friends in the browser.
 Why?
 To receive callback events when methods like `console.log` or `console.error` are called, and to mute native console methods (like log) in production.

 ## Installation